run-book/runbook/ARCHITECTURAL_DECISION_LOG.md

 much better for the kind of ad hoc self service we are trying to encourage, and is really easy for people to set up themselves.

+# Store
+We need a place to hold the react state.
+The flux pattern will not work for us because we call apis and we don't want to stop the gui while the apis are in flight

+## Commands
+We are using the same pattern as redux: commands are sent to the store.
+However they are extremely constrained and abstract. commands.
+They are not the general actions that users can write.
+They are just
+* TransformNull: does nothing (a nop) useful for testing and to trigger middleware
+* TransformSet: Sets a value at a place specified by an optional
+* TransformClear: clears a value at a place specified by an optional
+* TransformCompose: compose multiple commands together to make them atomic
+* TransformMap: takes the value at a location specified by an optional and updates it using a function

+It is not expected that we will add more.

+The power of these commands is that they cover all eventualities, are atomic, they are easy to test and easy to reason about.
+They can potentially be serialised (we need to sort out the serialisation of optionals first) which is great for things like auditing/event stores and so on

+## Queue
+We put a load of commands together on a queue and then execute them regularly.
+This is a change from the redux pattern.
+If we have a dozen commands happening very close together we don't want to re-render the screen a dozen times, and that can happen with api calls and things.

+All the commands are processed at the same time.
+An error in one command does not cause failure.

+## Listeners
+Each listener listens to two events:
+* updated Called after the commands in the queue have been processed
+* error Called for each error: either in the queue or the middleware. later we might want to make that more explicit but for now we are just logging the errors

 # Middleware

 ## How do we do things like 'call the backend'